Senior Companion Program

 The Senior Companion Program is not a Personal Support Service Agency, but rather a volunteer program that allows seniors to build meaningful relationships with one another.

-Senior Companions serve the homebound elderly who need daily attention and assistance with small tasks such as preparing meals, visiting the doctor, or shopping.
-They provide friendship and support and enable those they serve to maintain their independence and improve the quality of their later years.
+Senior Companions provide friendship and support to homebound elderly and enable those they serve to maintain their independence and improve the quality of their later years.

 Senior Companion’s Duties